kristerkari/pinar/README.md

 #### Callbacks

+Use these properties to be notified when the user scrolls the carousel or changes the page.

 | Property            |         Parameters         |    Type    | Description                                                  |
 | :------------------ | :------------------------: | :--------: | :----------------------------------------------------------- |
 | onIndexChanged      | ({ index, total }) => void | `function` | Called with the new page index when the user changes a page. |